photodude/phpcs-vscode/README.md

 From the integrated terminal within Visual Studio Code, enter the following command:

 ```
-$ composer require "squizlabs/php_codesniffer=*"
+$ composer require "squizlabs/php_codesniffer=^2.8.1"
 ```

 This will create `composer.json`, tell it where to locate the PHP CodeSniffer, and install it in a `vendor` directory.
-Once this is done, we need the WordPress Coding Standard ruleset.
+Once this is done, we need the Joomla Coding Standard ruleset.

-## 4. Installing the WordPress Coding Standards Rules
+## 4. Installing the Joomla Coding Standards Rules

 I recommend placing the rules in a directory you can refer to often.
 Personally, I use a `projects` directory in my Dropbox directory to manage all of my work because it obviously provides backups automatically (and no, I don't recommend storing secure files there).

 From within your directory of choice, say `dropbox/projects`, enter the following command in the terminal:

 ```
-$ composer create-project wp-coding-standards/wpcs:dev-master --no-dev
+$ composer create-project joomla/coding-standards:dev-master --no-dev
 ```

-This will create a `wpcs` directory in your `projects` directory and it makes it esay to tell each project where the WordPress Coding Standards are stored because, remember, we'll be using Composer on a project-by-project basis.
+This will create a `coding-standards` directory in your `projects` directory and it makes it esay to tell each project where the Joomla Coding Standards are stored because, remember, we'll be using Composer on a project-by-project basis.

-## 5. Tell PHPCS About WPCS
+## 5. Tell PHPCS About The Joomla Coding Standards

 From within Visual Studio's integrated terminal, make sure that you're in your project's directory and then issue the following command:

 ```
-$ ./vendor/bin/phpcs --config-set installed_paths /path/to/dropbox/projects/wpcs
+$ ./vendor/bin/phpcs --config-set installed_paths /path/to/dropbox/projects/coding-standards
 ```

-And this will tell your project's copy of PHPCS where the WordPress Coding Standards are.
+And this will tell your project's copy of PHPCS where the Joomla Coding Standards are.

 ## 6. Update User Settings